LeaveItToBeaver/HERD/README.md

 The journey of HERD is ongoing, and I welcome anyone passionate about changing how social media platforms operate to contribute.
 Let's build a social media environment where content is democratically chosen, and user privacy is paramount.

-*Note: The current public repository is not the final version of HERD, which remains a work in progress.
-My wedding website is the only project I've completed to date.*
+*Note: The current public repository is not the final version of HERD, which remains a work in progress.*